aggressor-FZX/Imagination_Resume_Module/README.md

 The `render.yaml` file handles all deployment configuration including health checks, environment variables, and scaling settings.

+### Render MCP Server

+This project is configured to use the Render MCP server, which allows for direct interaction with your Render account from within the development environment.
+This enables automated deployments, environment management, and monitoring.

+To use the Render MCP server, you will need to:
+1. Have Docker installed and running.
+2. Set the `RENDER_API_KEY` in your `.env` file.
+3. Reload the VS Code window to activate the MCP server.

 ## 🎯 Usage

 ### Web Service API